kfjatuch/bootoption/README.md

 ## mkbootoption.sh

-Highly experimental, potentially dangerous shell script that will attempt to add a boot option to EFI using Apple's nvram command.
+Somewhat experimental, potentially dangerous shell script that will attempt to add a boot option to EFI using Apple's nvram command.
 Requires bootoption and nvrambytes (factory defaults: the binaries should be located in the same directory as the script).
 Usage:

 ```
 ./mkbootoption.sh "path" "description"